Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 ## Transaction Fees

-Transactions executed in the Relay Chain incur fees for inclusion in a block.
+Transactions executed in the relay chain incur fees for inclusion in a block.

 Fees automatically adjust based on traffic and demand for transaction inclusion.